vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 II, Year 61 \(i.e. ad 380/81, or ad 388, according to Falk 2004, 173\).2 Kauṇḍinya describes how and why this Kuśika came to be elected to receive and spread the divine word.
 He begins by defining the nature of God.

-And accordingly, since His nature is play \( krīd

-. ā\) . . . \(it is certain that\) the activity
+And accordingly, since His nature is play \( krīḍā\) . . . \(it is certain that\) the activity

 of God is springing from play.
 And \(His\) activity, insomuch as this consists in proclaiming the doctrine, is for the sake of bestowing favour \( anugraha\). \(Kauṇḍinya ad  PS 1.1\)

 ∗ The first version of this article was published in Dijkstra, Jitse, Justin Kroesen, & Yme Kuiper \(edṣ\), Myths, Martyrs, and Modernity.
 Studies in the History of Religions in Honour of Jan ṇ Bremmer̥ Brill, Leiden – Boston 2010. pp. 517–529.
 Numen Book Series.
 Studies in the History of Religions 127.

-1 Kauṇd

-. inya ad  PS 4.10: kuśikeśānasambandhāṭ Cf. above, ṇ 6 on p.
+1 Kauṇḍinya ad  PS 4.10: kuśikeśānasambandhāṭ Cf. above, ṇ 6 on p.
 529 and Bisschop

 2006, 49 f.